-As of December 31, 2018, we were party to 66 labor-related judicial and administrative proceedings in a total amount of approximately R\$4.6 million for which R\$0.3 million was recorded as a provision in our audited financial statements, and R\$4.3 million provision was recorded.
+As of December 31, 2019, we were party to 90 labor-related judicial and administrative proceedings in a total amount of approximately R\$8.3 million for which R\$0.7 million was recorded as a provision in our audited financial statements.
 In general, the labor claims to which we are a party were filed by former employees or third-party employees seeking our joint and/or secondary liability for the acts of our suppliers and service providers.
-The principal claims involved in these labor suits relate to secondary liability of the company, overtime payment, salary differences (enquadramento sindical), termination fees, and indemnities based on Brazilian labor laws.
+The principal claims involved in these labor suits relate to secondary liability of the company, overtime payment, salary differences (enquadramento sindical), termination fees, profit and result sharing and other indemnities based on Brazilian labor laws.
 We believe these proceedings are unlikely to have a material adverse impact, individually or in the aggregate, on our results of operations or financial condition.